mikiteek/wallet-app/README.md

 ### Run e2e tests in docker containers and see the logs in the terminal
 $ docker-compose --profile test up --abort-on-container-exit wallet-service-e2e
 ```
-The flag `--profile prod` is used to run only the necessary services for running app.
+The flags `--profile prod`, `--profile test` are used to run only the necessary services for running app or e2e tests.

 The application will be running at `http://localhost:3000/`